The First Steps for the Successful Development of any Trading System

-This article presents some essential preliminary steps toward developing a successful trading system and the key biases you need to avoid.
-The following information is mainly based on Van Tharp's book "Trade Your Way to Financial Freedom".
+This article outlines some essential preliminary steps for developing a successful trading system, along with key biases to avoid.
+The content is primarily based on Van Tharp's book Trade Your Way to Financial Freedom.

 Step 1: Finding a Concept That Works